Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Pysonics/Psionic Powers.md

 If a subject fails a Fortitude save, it is disabled (0 hp).
 In the following round, it drops to --1 hit points and is dying.
 Curing powers or spells can revive a dying subject normally, so long as this power's duration has expired; if the power is still in effect, a revived creature is still subject to Fortitude saves in each round when it does not consciously breathe.

+### Augment
-**Augment:** You can augment this power in one or more of the following ways.
+You can augment this power in one or more of the following ways.

 1\.
 If you spend 2 additional power points, this power can also affect an animal, fey, giant, magical beast, or monstrous humanoid.